umigv/environment/README.md

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+- [Git](https://git-scm.com/) (preinstalled on most Linux distros)
 - ~50 GB of free disk space
 - Windows Users:
   - [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
     - Be sure to install Ubuntu as your distribution (this is the default behavior when running `wsl --install`)
     - NOTE: Must be on **Windows 10 Build 19044+ or Windows 11** to use GUI apps
+    - Even if you have WSL already, you should run `wsl --update` just to make sure you have the latest GUI features
   - [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/install)
     - Highly recommended but not required—can use any terminal emulator
 - Mac Users: